btcframe/btcframe/README.md

 - **Wallet Distribution Chart:** Analyze Bitcoin wallet balance distributions and 24-hour changes.
 - **Gold vs. Bitcoin Market Cap:** Compare Gold Market Cap to Bitcoin Market Cap on a dynamic chart.
 - **Total Global Assets:** View total global assets with dynamic Bitcoin and Gold Market Caps on a tree map chart.
+- **Daily Confirmed Transactions:** Track daily transaction trends and see how the network is evolving in real-time.
 - **DIY Customization:** Build, assemble, and configure the smart frame yourself.

 ---